Images courtesy: Phantom Hands Archive.

 The Easy Armchair and a Kangaroo Chair from our Project Chandigarh collection in the Unité d’Habitation building in Berlin designed by Le Corbusier.

-When Architect Philipp Mohr purchased an Easy Armchair and a Kangaroo Chair from our Chandigarh collection in mid 2016, he mentioned that these chairs were going to be used in an apartment in the Unité d’Habitation building in Berlin designed by Le Corbusier.
+When architect Philipp Mohr purchased an Easy Armchair and a Kangaroo Chair from our Project Chandigarh collection in mid-2016, he mentioned that these chairs were going to be used in an apartment in the Unité d’Habitation building in Berlin designed by Le Corbusier.

-We loved the idea of our chairs being in a Corbusier building, but we had no idea this was part of a grand project conceptualized by Mr. Mohr.
-The Berlin and Brooklyn based architect and fan of Le Corbusier had purchased the apartment (Apartment 258) in Unité d’Habitation in 2016 with the intention of recreating the interiors exactly as Le Corbusier had imagined it.
+We loved the idea of our chairs being in a Le Corbusier building, but we had no idea this was part of a grand project conceptualised by Philipp.
+The Berlin and Brooklyn-based architect and fan of Le Corbusier had purchased the apartment (Apartment 258) in Unité d’Habitation in 2016 with the intention of recreating the interiors exactly as Le Corbusier had imagined it.

-Mohr decided that the furniture for the apartment would be from designers and collaborator of Corbusier from the same period — Pierre Jeanneret, Jean Prouvé and Charlotte Perriand.
+Philipp decided that the furniture for the apartment would be from designers and collaborators of Le Corbusier from the same period — Pierre Jeanneret, Jean Prouvé, and Charlotte Perriand.
 Even though they belong to slightly different periods and contexts, they could all have been assembled in an apartment in Berlin in 1958.

-We’re thrilled that our chairs are a part of this amazing project!
+Phantom Hands is thrilled that our chairs are part of this amazing project!

 Featured ProductsSee More